Soft Summer is one of the three Summer seasons and sits between True Summer and Soft Autumn on the seasonal flow chart.

 A medium pink-gold powder is a great bronzer.
-For contouring, choose a cool, matte colour or a powder foundation that is two shades darker than you would normally wear.
+For contouring, choose a cool, matte colour or a powder foundation that is two shades darker than what you would normally wear.

-Eye make-up colours are also taken from the neutral area of the Soft Summer palette with the exception of highlight eyeshadows.
-These come from the complementary and accent colours.
+Eye make-up colours are also taken from the neutral area of the Soft Summer palette except for eyeshadow colours.
+Highlight eyeshadows come from the complementary and accent colours areas on the palette.

-Your neutral eyeshadow colours are the creams, browns, and greys on the Soft Summer colour palette.
+Your neutral eyeshadow colours are the creams, browns and greys on the Soft Summer colour palette.

-For highlight eyeshadows, opt for the muted, cool pinks, plums, blues, or greens from your palette.
+For highlight eyeshadows, opt for the muted, cool pinks, plums, blues or greens from your palette.

 As mentioned before, as a soft season, your colours are non-saturated.
-This means that shifts in colour are less obvious than if the colours were saturated.
-So when you are selecting an eyeshadow-eyeliner combination, it's often better to select an eyeliner in a different colour than the eyeshadow, instead of a darker colour.
+That means that shifts in colour are less obvious than if the colours were saturated.
+So when you are selecting an eyeshadow-eyeliner combination, it's often better to select an eyeliner in a different colour than the eyeshadow instead of a darker colour.
 But make sure the eyeliner is not much darker than the eyeshadow to avoid creating an obvious line.

 Soft Summer make-up is at its best when it's very subtle and understated.

 For your natural looks, keep your make-up as matte as possible.
-At nighttime, you can wear some shimmer because there is less light to reflect the sparkle (but keep it to a minimum).
+At nighttime, though, you can wear some shimmer because there is less light to reflect the sparkle (but keep it to a minimum).